kebin20/tindogs/README.md

 # tindogs
-A small dating app exclusively for dogs (cats version will come soon)
+A small dating app exclusively for dogs

 Reflection and notes: